 Well if you see EDIT section of my last post, you will see I am actually not dismissing exotic keyboard layouts, but instead proposing a solution that would make such keymap work even with the exotic layout.
 The way you formulate your reply sounds like I am dismissing exotic keyboard layouts, which I am not.

 Looks really good.
 I know this is not the industry standard keymap, but I would still suggest to shuffle it around a little so that 1 2 and 3 keys do Vertex, Edge and Face edit modes respectively.
-There are quite a few Blender users that have set it up that way, and it's just much more common.
-I do understand the reasoning though, as having object mode at 4 feels a bit random.
+There are quite a few Blender users who have set it up that way, and it's just much more common.
+I do understand the reasoning of the current proposal though, as having object mode at 4 feels a bit random.